Empowering First Responder Families Peer Support Group

 Overview of Empowering Lens© Workshop

 - This half a day workshop will share a proactive psycho-educational approach to an overall biopsychosocial perspective, where we explore more than definitions and lingos in the first responder world.
 Proactive is often defined and preparedness of what can come before it arrives.
 In our first responder world the unknown is manifested and trained to be prepared what no one can predict.
 Empowering Lens© provides a filled space for the gap for first responders, their partners /family member that some preparedenss is doable and tangible through awareness.
-Overall view of what is shared in this half a day workshop **
+Workshops will be focusing on providing tools and skills needed to navigate the first responder experience that promotes resiliency and overall stability. **Disclaimer: This program is NOT to be replicated, copied, and/or distributed.
+This is the legal property rights of

-- Empowering Lens ©powered by Embracing Empowerment Counselling Services©
+- Empowering Lens ©powered by Embracing Empowerment Counselling Services© All rights reserved.
+Trademark pending.

 Care Behind The Badge